WT20: Carlos Brathwaite could've hit six sixes in final, says Gary Sobers

-Sir Garfield Sobers thrilled after watching Brathwaite's splendid show for West Indies vs England in Sunday's World T20 final
+Sir Garfield Sobers thrilled after watching Carlos Brathwaite's splendid show for West Indies against England during Sunday's World T20 final at the Eden Gardens in Kolkata

 There can't be a better sportsman than West Indies legend Sir Gary Sobers to comment on another Barbadian Carlos Brathwaite, who hit four consecutive sixes against England to help West Indies clinch the World T20 title at the Eden Gardens, Kolkata on Sunday.